Debit Success Privacy Statement

-How do we collect and hold personal information?
+How do we collect personal information

-We may collect personal information as follows:
+We will generally collect your personal information from you directly.
+For example, we may collect personal information directly as follows:

-• when we interact with you.
+- when you interact with us.

 Why do we collect personal information?

-Collection of personal information is essential for the provision of our products and services provided on behalf of our client(s) to you.
+Collection of personal information is essential for the provision of our products and services to our clients and provision of products and services provided on behalf of our client(s) to you.
 Without personal information, we would not be able to provide these products and services.

 - administer our relationship with you (including collecting your payments, following up on any missed payments, refunding payments, dealing with any ad hoc enquiries you may have, and otherwise dealing with other matters relevant to the provision of our products and services to you);

 - perform our internal administration and operations (including, without limitation, distributing payments to our clients, accounting, reporting, risk management, record-keeping, archiving, systems development and testing and staff training);

 - collect outstanding debts (including via the use of a third party); and

 - comply with our legal obligations.

 Personal information may also be used for:

 - monitoring, evaluating, developing and identifying products and services;

 - informing you of our products and services (unless you have expressly asked us not to);

 - taking measures to detect fraud and credit loss.

-For statistical purposes, we may collect information on web site activity through the use of ‘cookies’.
+For statistical purposes, we may collect information on website activity through the use of ‘cookies’.
 A cookie contains information that makes it easier for our server to interact with your computer.
 Cookies do not identify individual users, although they do identify a user’s browser type and your Internet Service Provider (ISP).

 You can configure your browser to accept all cookies, reject all cookies or notify you when a cookie is sent.
 Please refer to your browser instructions or help screens to learn more about these functions.

 Our websites may contain links to other third party websites.
-While these links are provided for your convenience, you should be aware that the information handling practices of the linked web sites might not be the same as ours.
+While these links are provided for your convenience, you should be aware that the information handling practices of the linked websites might not be the same as ours.

-Quality of personal information
+Disclosure of personal information

 Please contact us if at any time you believe that your personal information held by us is inaccurate, incomplete or not up-to-date.

 We have a range of policies and practices in place aimed at providing a secure environment.
 These measures are reviewed regularly to ensure their on-going viability.
 Security measures that we have implemented include, but are not limited to:

 - educating our staff as to their obligations with regard to your personal information;

 - requiring our staff to use personalised passwords when accessing our systems;

 - providing secure storage for all physical records;

 - ensuring that the facilities and records containing personal information are

 - employing firewalls, intrusion detection systems and virus scanning tools to protect against unauthorised access to our systems; and

-• practising a clean desk policy.
+- practicing a clean desk policy.

 Where information is no longer needed for any purpose, we ensure that it is effectively and securely destroyed or de-identified.